What Is the Maximum Amount for Small Claims Court?

 Voluntarily Reducing Your Claim — When It Makes Sense

-This option is exactly what it sounds like.
 You choose to claim a lower amount than you are actually owed to stay within the small claims threshold.

 By doing that, you permanently waive your right to recover the remaining $3,000.
 That amount cannot be pursued in a separate case later.
 The decision is final once you file.